hanshal101/hanshal101/README.md

 - 🔭 My Name is Hanshal Mehta. <br>
 - 🌱 I’m currently persuing my BTech in Electronics and Telecommunication Engineering from KJSIT Mumbai. <br>
 - 👯 I have a great interest in Competitve Programming and Open-Source Development. <br>
-- 🤔 I’m looking for help with a mentor who can guide me through my career in CP.  <br>
+- 🤔 I’m looking for help with a mentor who can guide me through my career in Open-Source Development.  <br>
-- 💬 I am currently learning C++ , Python and Web Development. <br>
+- 💬 I am currently learning JAVA , Python and Web Development. <br>
 - 💬 I also know basic of Penetration testing found some bugs in my Dad's Website.(TBH it was very vulnerable)<br>
 - 📫 Ping me:  h8109553@gmail.com  / hanshal.m@somaiya.edu  <br>
 - 😄 Pronouns: He/Him <br>